Google Pixel 9a review: The Energizer Pixel

 (Image credit: Apoorva Bhardwaj / Android Central)

-The Pixel 9a claims the top spot on our best cheap Android phones list.
-One cheaper alternative is the Samsung Galaxy A56, which has a dimmer 6.7-inch 120Hz AMOLED with better Victus+ protection.
-It gets six years of OS updates, and its 5,000mAh battery is paired with faster 45W charging.
-But its Exynos 1580 chip isn't as powerful as the Tensor G4.
+The Pixel 9a tops our best cheap Android phones list.
+One alternative, the Samsung Galaxy A56, has a dimmer 6.7-inch 120Hz AMOLED with better Victus+ protection.
+It gets six years of OS updates and has faster 45W charging.
+But our tester hated the laggy Exynos 1580 performance, limited AI tools, worse battery life, and "inconsistent" photo quality.

 The OnePlus 13R costs $100 more for a Snapdragon 8 Gen 3 chip with more raw power paired with 12GB of RAM and 256GB UFS 4.0 storage, plus a 6.7-inch LTPO AMOLED, 6,000mAh battery with 80W charging, and a 50MP telephoto lens.
 This is a true value flagship, but again, it's a bit expensive, quite heavy, and only gets four years of OS updates.